jlink-blog/jlink-blog.github.io/_posts/2020-01-28-why-is-pbt-not-popular-in-java.md

 ### Reasons

 So maybe it's about OO languages not lending themselves well to this approach?
-If you look at the number of hits for "hypothesis" in Python source code, which is larger than 37k, this argument seems not plausible.
+If you look at the number of hits for "hypothesis" (the best known Python PBT library) in Python source code you get 37k findingins.
+That's why this argument seems not plausible to me.

 Maybe the Java libraries are not mature enough or miss out on important features?
 I don't think that's true either.
 I have been testing and using